rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 ### AWSAthenaOperator

 This connector allows you to make a query to Athena's database.
 You will need to set the s3_connection in the ``aws_conn_id`` parameter.
-This connection should be defined in the Connections configuration.
+This connection should be defined in the connection configuration.

 Update the following script with the correct database and the disered query.
 You need to create a database in [AWS Athena](https://aws.amazon.com/es/athena/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) to query the S3 files.